soft4mg/MGSudoku/README.md

 # MGSudoku
-A free sudoku with no advertising
+A free sudoku with no advertising.